 Taking Out Loans to Pay for College

 How can I pay for college on my own?
 For many students who are financing their education without parental help, the answer to this question involves taking out a loan.
-While some try to avoid this option, increasing tuition costs have made it a necessity for most students, and over 70% of college students graduate with some form of student loan debt.
+While some try to avoid this option, increasing tuition costs have made it a necessity for most students, and approximately 70% of college students graduate with some form of student loan debt.
 Some loan programs, however, are more economical than others, and careful research of loan options is important to avoid future financial difficulties.
 Should you take out a federal or private loan, and what’s the difference?
 Let’s take a look.

 When you take out a federal student loan, you’re borrowing money directly from the government.
 While federal loans do accrue interest, they offer several advantages over private loans, including a low, fixed rate of interest which is often tax deductible.
 Unlike private loans, they require no cosigner or credit check, making them an ideal source of independent student financial aid.
 Students who demonstrate financial need may also be eligible for subsidized federal loans, in which the government pays all interest for the duration of your studies.
 Alternatively, unsubsidized loans require the lender to pay for interest out of pocket.
 You will not be required to make payments on any type of federal loan until six to nine months after graduation.